stwomack/pcf-hugo-workshop/content/post/lab-5.md

 ### Step 5
 ##### Push the app to cloud Foundry

-1. Change the manifest.yml file in the fortune-service/ to reflect the name of the app and the service-registry
+1. Change the manifest.yml file in the traveler/ to reflect the name of the app and the service-registry

         ---
         applications:
-        - name: <studentXXX>-fortune-service
+        - name: <studentXXX>-traveler
           memory: 512MB
           instances: 1
-          host: fortune-service-${random-word}
+          host: traveler-${random-word}
-          path: ./target/fortune-service-0.0.1-SNAPSHOT.jar
+          path: ./target/traveler-0.0.1-SNAPSHOT.jar
           services:
           - rj-service-registry
           env: